 For free sweeping views of the city, make a trip up the Tokyo Metropolitan Government Building.
 The north observatory is open from 9:30 am – 11 pm so you can catch the sunrise or sunset; on a clear day you can even see Mt.
 Fuji.

 Although the inner grounds of the Tokyo Imperial Palace aren’t normally open to the public, visitors can still visit the east gardens every day except Mondays and Fridays.
 There are guided tours available of the palace grounds are offered, but they must be reserved in advance through the imperial household agency.

-Tokyo on a budget is easy since there are so many awesome neighbourhoods to explore.
+Seeing Tokyo for cheap is easy since there are so many awesome neighbourhoods to explore.
 You’ve probably heard of Akihabara which is popular for electronics and anime, but in recent years, there’s been an explosion of maid, cat, and owl cafes.
-The cafe’s aren’t free, but they’re a pretty unique experience which should be experienced by visitors.
-For another look at the culture, head over to Takeshita street in Harajuku where you’re bound to come across a few lolitas – a fashion subculture which originated in Japan.
+The cafes aren’t free, but they’re a pretty unique experience which should be experienced by visitors.
+For another look at the culture, head over to Takeshita Street in Harajuku where you’re bound to come across a few lolitas – a fashion subculture that originated in Japan.

 If you’re looking for “old Tokyo” then make a quick trip to Yanaka Ginza where you won’t find any skyscrapers.
 This is a mostly residential area which will give you a good feel of how the locals live.
 Within walking distance is one of Tokyo’s most famous graveyards, Yanaka Cemetery which is picturesque during cherry blossom season.